Medicenab/Photo-Lab-/README.md

 2. Download the model from this link  `models/model_GAN_100epochs.pth` and save it in the same folder. ❗❗IMPORTANT❗❗
 3. To install all the things needed - pip install -r requirements.txt
 4. To run the app on http://localhost:8501 run streamlit run main.py

+## What's Next? 🛠⁉

+1. Dataset for Portraits.
+2. Review the loss functions, in order to improve the model.
+3. Expand the current Dataset?
+4. Place the app in Heroku.
+5. Make the result colorized image bigger and with High resolution.